alexforrester/android-moshi/README.md

 # android-moshi
-Uses Android Architecture Components to illustrate moshi parsing of json into kotlin objects with different implementations
+Uses Android Architecture Components to illustrate moshi parsing of json into kotlin objects with Moshi codegen and reflection

 There are a number of libraries for parsing json into kotlin/java objects including Gson, Jackson and Moshi